tjdragon/defi-risk/README.md

 I started to look at applying this to DeFi protocols, such as [Uniswap](https://uniswap.org/), using the positions based on the [NFTs minted](https://opensea.io/collection/uniswap-v3-positions).
 It turns out that for a given pool, the pool risk is more or less equivalent to the tokens risks that constitute that pool.

+## Conclusion
+I believe that only a statistical approach to public permission-less DeFi is possible.
+What's your view?